Are you thinking about batch cooking some crotuons so you always have a supply?

 How To Store Croutons And Keep Them Crispy

 - Cool your croutons fully before putting them into a storage container

-- Once they’re cool, put the croutons in an airtight container.
+- Once they’re cool, put the croutons in an airtight container or freezer bag.

-- If you want, you can line the box with some paper towel to soak up any moisture that does make it into the container.
+- Line the container with some paper towel to soak up any moisture that does make it into the container.

 - Place the croutons in a cool, dry and dark place for storage.
-This could be your kitchen cupboard, the fridge, or the freezer.
+This could be your kitchen cupboard or the freezer.

-- To prepare homemade croutons for freezing, let them cool completely before putting them in a container.
-You can store them in a freezer-safe box or a freezer bag.
+- To prepare homemade croutons for freezing, let them cool completely before and flash freeze them on a baking tray.

-- If you’re using a bag, press all the air out of the bag before putting it in the freezer.
+- Transfer the croutons to a freezer bag and press all the air out of the bag before putting it in the freezer.